wp_next_scheduled( string $hook, array $args = array() ): int|false

 Array containing each separate argument to pass to the hook’s callback function.

-Although not passed to a callback, these arguments are used to uniquely identify the event, so they should be the same as those used when originally scheduling the event.
+Although not passed to a callback, these arguments are used to uniquely identify the event, so they must match those used when originally scheduling the event.
+If the arguments do not match exactly, the event will not be found.

 Default:array()